|

 This

-recipe for Minced Beef Pie comes from The
+recipe for Minced Beef Pie comes from The Geat British Kitchen

-Geat British Kitchen web site and has been reproduced
+web site and has been reproduced with the permission of The

-runs the site.
+British Food Trust which runs the site.

 The

-British Food Trust website is a major resource for all
+British Food Trust website is a major resource for all those

-indeed traditional and, taken together, define the legacy
+taken together, define the legacy of British Cuisine.
+But

-of British Cuisine.
-But of course cooking and recipes
+of course cooking and recipes are ever-changing, no more so

-which has always been hugely influenced by other cultures,
+than with British cooking, which has always been hugely influenced

-cuisine.
-The Trust's overriding interest, then, is not
+our contemporary cuisine.
+The Trust's overriding interest,

-but to share and enjoy the rich diversity of the culinary
+is, but to share and enjoy the rich diversity of the culinary

-life that is readily found in the British Kitchen today
+life that is readily found in the British Kitchen today (wherever

-(wherever in the world that Kitchen may be!).
+in the world that Kitchen may be!).

 The

-Trust is a registered charity (Number 1064844), the
+Trust is a registered charity (Number 1064844), the aim of

-to foster the production, supply and consumption of
+production, supply and consumption of good food.

 Have